 Internship Information: Letter of Acceptance for the internship (if available), or proof of application submission (such as confirmation of application receipt).

-April 15th for internships taking place during the spring-summer term (May 1 to August 31) of the same year.
+Monday, April 3rd at 11:59pm for internships taking place during the spring-summer term (May 1 to August 31) of the same year.

 Late applications will not be accepted.